 SECTION 2.
 President.
 The President shall be the chief executive officer of the Corporation.
 The President shall officially represent the Corporation and preside over all meetings of the Board.
-The President shall have authority to delegate these responsibilities to the First Vice President, shall preserve order and enforce the bylaws of the Corporation.
+The President shall have authority to delegate these responsibilities to the Vice President, shall preserve order and enforce the bylaws of the Corporation.
 The President shall have the power to call a special meeting and perform other duties requested by this office.

 Section 2.1.
 The President shall serve as an ex-officio member of all standing committees.

 Section 2.2.
 The President shall serve as chair of the Executive Committee.

-Section 2.3 The President or the President’s designee shall serve as chair of the Corporation’s Advisory Council and shall take responsibility for convening a biennial meeting of said Council.
+Section 2.3 The President or the President’s designee shall serve as chair of the Corporation’s Advisory Council and shall take responsibility for convening meetings as needed.
 Additional meetings of said Council may be convened at the discretion of the Board of Directors.

 Section 2.4 The President shall act as supervisor to the Executive Director.
 The Executive Director shall oversee all paid staff of the Corporation, but may, where appropriate, assign supervisory duties to another staff member.

 Section 2.5.
-If, the President is unable to perform his or her duties, they will be taken on by the First Vice President.
+If, the President is unable to perform his or her duties, they will be taken on by the Vice President.
 If the Vice President is unable to fulfill the duties of the President, the Board shall, within thirty (30) days of the Vice President’s inability, convene and elect one person from the Board to fill the remainder of the President’s term.